conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 ## Manage lockfiles and the update of dependencies in your graph

 One of the applications of lockfiles, is to be able to propagate changes in one package belonging to a dependency graph to its affected downstream consumers.
 This can be achieved with the aforementioned lockfiles and the package ID revision mode (read more in the next section).
-Additionally to this, we need to be able to make changes to our graph in a safe way, subsequently updating and saving the results in a new lockfile.

-In order to create, clean or update the graph saved in the lockfile we have released the new ``conan graph`` command.
+However, managing the update of dependencies might be tricky, as some packages will require the rebuild of downstream ones and the update of one dependency might not be as easy as changing the version manually.
+In order to achieve that, we have released the new ``conan graph`` command.
 This new command will allow you to:

 - Generate lockfiles for a given graph without running a complete installation (without downloading or rebuilding): ``conan graph lock``